AlexeyStarkov/AudioTouristGuide/README.md

 # AudioTouristGuide
 Project is in progress.
-There are a lot of fast&dirty solutions.
+There are a lot of fast&dirty solutions which should be rewrited.